avrha/Prime-Algorithms/README.md

 ``

 ## Usage
 Import the test function from the python modules installed.
+Camel case is used for the functions names.

 ``
-from aks import aks
+from millerRabin import millerRabin
 ``

 For probability based tests (Fermat, Miller Rabin, Solovay Strassen) those functions take in two arguments.